udacity/self-driving-car/challenges/challenge_2/README.md

 Massive thanks to Machine Learning wizard [Mikel Bober-Irizar (@anokas on the Udacity CarND Slack Channel)](https://github.com/mxbi)!
 Without him, we wouldn't have any method for evaluating how well submitted code is actually performing.
 He is a stellar example of the incredible community that has been built around the world's first open source self-driving car at Udacity.

 ## Leaderboard

+For reference, an example file filled with '0' for every steering prediction scores 0.035665505598782017.

 | Rank | Team Name |     Public Score     |
 | ---- | :--------:| --------------------:|
 | 1    | komanda   | 0.0357618592522237   |